CUBRID/cubrid-manual/en/api/cci.rst

 **Configuring Library**

 Once you have written applications using CCI, you should decide, according to its features, whether to execute CCI as static or dynamic link before you build it.
-See the table in `CCI Overview <#api_api_cci_overview_htm>`_ to decide which library will be used.
+See the table in :ref:`cci-overview` to decide which library will be used.

 The following is an example of Makefile, which makes a link by using the dynamic library on UNIX/Linux. ::